oliverjam/jaredhill-v2/src/home.md

       author: Kimberly Broom
     - body: He watches really weird videos on Youtube.
       author: Hannah Phillips
+    - body: His mum still buys his underpants.
+      author: Ruby Stevenson
     - body: He once made me laugh.
 Just the one time.
       author: Joel McCluskey
     - body: He drinks Huel all in one go, like a pelican.
 It’s gross.
       author: Han Craig

   description: |
-    👋 Hi, I’m Jared, an Australian product designer currently based in Mexico City.
+    👋 Hi, I’m Jared, an Australian product designer.
 The above quotes are real: in the name of transparency, I asked the people closest to me to describe my worst qualities.

     If you <em>still</em> want to work with me, read on.
 blocks: